So do they take credit cards in Vienna?

 - Credit cards are not ubiquitous or even popular with the Viennese

-- You should be fine at most businesses frequented by tourists
+- You should be fine, though, at businesses frequented by tourists

-- But carry some cash, particularly for the Christmas markets, bars, etc.
+- But carry some cash, particularly for the Christmas markets

 - See also: Prices in Vienna

 Vienna and credit cards

 Vienna (and Austria in general) does not have a strong tradition of credit card use.
 To give you an idea of what I mean, I’ve lived here 25+ years and have never seen a local pay with a credit card in a bar or restaurant.
 I have a credit card and have never used it locally even once (only for online transactions).

 The relatively low uptake/use of credit cards in the population compared to places like the UK or USA has its roots in traditional values.
 Austria is not a credit-driven economy; home ownership is not widespread in Vienna, for example.

 This reluctance to use credit cards is reflected in the retail world.
-You should not assume you can pay for all your meals, rooms, tickets or shopping with a credit card.
+You should not assume you can pay for everything and anything with a credit card.
 Always check for the appropriate symbol on the door or till, first.